-In the remainder of this review, we will first give a brief overview of abductive reasoning, then look at metareasoning.
 Computational approaches to abductive reasoning can be divided roughly into three styles.
 Pagnucco (1996) distinguishes between two styles, logic-based and set-covering.
 We add to these probabilistic abduction, and give a short description of each.
 Our approach, characterized by the EFLI algorithm, most closely matches the set-covering style.
-A more thorough account of the various approaches to abduction is given by Schurz (2008).

 Logic-based abduction typically reifies the concept p explains q as $\Theta \cup \{p\} \vdash q$, where Θ is the background theory and $\Theta \cup \{p\}$ is consistent.
 The task is to find p given that q has been reported and requires explanation (i.e., $\Theta \nvDash q$).
-One kind of logic-based abduction is Abductive Logic Programming (ALP), introduced by Kakas et al. (1992) and directly influenced by earlier work on THEORIST (Poole, Goebel, & Aleliunas, 1987).
+One kind of logic-based abduction is Abductive Logic Programming (ALP), introduced by Kakas et al. (1992) and directly influenced by earlier work on THEO-RIST (Poole, Goebel, & Aleliunas, 1986).
+Their approach limits the set of possible explanations in two ways: hypotheses can only come from a finite set of atomic sentences called "abducibles," and domain-specific integrity constraints must be satisfied.
 ALP has been implemented as an extension to Prolog (Fung & Kowalski, 1997) and subsequently integrated with constraint programming (Kakas, Michael, & Mourlas, 2000; Endriss et al., 2004).
-Another approach to logic-based abduction that attempts to find an explanation p to explain (logically entail) q makes use of semantic tableaux (Aliseda, 2006).
-These approaches typically seek simpler explanations rather than ranking possible explanations by some non-logical metric such as plausibility.
-Explanation specificity may serve as an additional criterion, though the degree of specificity an explanation should possess is a trade-off between informativeness and correctness (Hobbs et al., 1990).
-Ng and Mooney (1990) add explanatory coherence as another feature of good explanations.
-Coherent explanations are explanations that tie together or make sense of many observations.
+Another approach to logic-based abduction utilizes semantic tableaux as detailed by Aliseda (2006).
+Semantic tableaux allow testing if a formula q follows from a certain set of formulae Θ .
+Aliseda shows that when a tableau indicates that q does not follow from Θ , we can "read off" the tableau the information necessary to determine p such that $\Theta \cup \{p\}$ entails q, but only entails q when combined with Θ , then p is explanatory.